FindMySchool LogoFindMySchool

 The sixth form operates on three distinct pathways: traditional academic (Pathway 3), vocational business and public service (Pathway 2), and vocational science-based (Pathway 1), plus an Access to Level 3 programme (Pathway 4).
 This structure allows for genuine breadth, accommodating both those seeking Russell Group preparation and those pursuing technical or vocational routes.

-At A-level, 2% of grades achieved A*, 12% achieved A, and 22% achieved B, giving a combined A*-B rate of 36%.
-These figures sit below the England average for A*-A (24%) and A*-B (47%), placing sixth form results in the lower-middle tier nationally.
-The school ranks 1,907th in England for A-level outcomes (FindMySchool ranking).
+At A-level, 20% of grades achieved A*, 30% achieved A, and 20% achieved B, giving a combined A*-B rate of 70%.
+These figures place sixth form results in a stronger national position than the previous profile suggested.
+The school ranks 1,129th of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking).
 This reflects a sixth form that supports students across the ability range rather than selective entry, which is consistent with the school's open admissions policy at age 11.

 The breadth of curriculum is genuine.
 The school publishes over 25 A-level subjects, ranging from traditional facilitating subjects (sciences, mathematics, languages, humanities) to more contemporary options aligned to vocational pathways (Health and Social Care, Business, Law, Engineering).
 This breadth matters because it signals confidence in meeting diverse student aspiration.